-Consumer habits and expectations are influencing the supply chain from the first to the final mile.
+Consumer habits and expectations are influencing the supply chain from the first to the last mile.
 E-commerce has been an increasing trend for the past decade, as more and more consumers shifted to buying online.
 As the e-commerce industry has evolved, so have consumer expectations around delivery.
 More consumers are now purchasing big and bulky items like furniture and appliances online, and many of them want the same prompt, convenient, and safe delivery they’ve come to expect from standard parcel carriers.

 This poses a unique challenge for supply chains of large manufactured goods and is prompting many companies to get serious about evaluating their last mile strategy.
 Brian Webb, executive vice president of J.B.
-Hunt Final Mile Services®, shares his perspective on the value a final mile provider can add to your company.
+Hunt Final Mile Services®, shares his perspective on the value a last mile provider can add to your company.

 How do sellers or manufacturers of big and bulky items stay relevant and compete when quick, easy, and traceable deliveries are the norm?

 Consumers today have been conditioned by many online retailers to expect quick and easy deliveries.
 Most consumers don’t expect ordering a new refrigerator or family sofa online to be a lot different than ordering something small enough to go through a parcel carrier.
 They just want to know if their new sofa will be in their living room by the weekend.

 However, big and bulky items are much more complicated to ship and deliver than small parcels, and often there is no infrastructure in place that allows consumers to track the progress of their shipment.
 In these cases, big and bulky deliveries leave the warehouse and essentially enter a “black hole,” meaning your end-consumers have no visibility into where their product is, or when they can expect it to arrive.